SuperMayLiO/Recipe-Mining/Text Mining/README.md

 ![images](https://github.com/SuperMayLiO/Recipe-Mining/blob/master/Text%20Mining/figures/table1.JPG)

 - ### Text Mining Analysis
-In order to extract the keywords from recipe reviews, this experiment is conducted to count the weights of words by following way.
+In order to extract the keywords from recipe reviews, this experiment is conducted to count the weights of words by following way ([link to R code](https://github.com/SuperMayLiO/Recipe-Mining/blob/master/Text%20Mining/code/1.Text%20Mining.r)).
 Utilizing the method proposed by Salton and Buckley (1988), we can calculate Term Frequency (TF) minus Inverse Document Frequency (IDF).
 TF is measuring number of times a word appears in a recipe review, and IDF is measuring number of times the word appears in all reviews, which are either positive dialogues or negative dialogues from four European regions mentioned before.
 This method was combined the idea of TF, proposed by Luhn (1957), with the idea of IDF, proposed by Jones, K. S. (1972).
 However, in order to solve the problem that the length of dialogue (i.e. recipe comments) will affect the weight of words, then use the method, Normalized Term Frequency (NTF) minus Inverse Document Frequency (IDF), proposed by Sedding, and Kazakov (2004).
 Therefore, in this experiment, we calculate NTF minus IDF to give appropriate weights of words, choosing top 50 words from top 100 words, using domain knowledge to pick vital or meaningful words manually.

 - #### K-means clustering analysis.
 Additionally, according to top 50 keywords selected, we then use K-means clustering analysis with the keyword dimensions (Trappey, Wu, &Liu, 2012).
 In other words, we desire to discover some patterns to help us build U.K. people’s recipe experience ontology.
 However, when utilizing K-means clustering, creating clusters to see whether there’re different patterns for positive and negative dialogues in four regions, the results show no special patterns to explain in each cluster (Figure.1~Figure.8).
 Moreover, because sample sizes for negative dialogues are too small in four European regions (Table.1), this experiment shows that there’re only ten keywords extracted from negative dialogues in four regions.
 Besides, we think that if people do not like the recipes, they won’t go back to comment on recipes they followed before.
 Therefore, we try to combine 200 samples of four European regions to see positive and negative recipe experience in Europe, finding keywords for recipe experience clustering!
 Besides, the number of positive dialogue is 1065, negative dialogue is 104 (see the dataset in appendix A).